Strength of Relationship 3/5

 1. Support farmer organization professionalization with targeted capacity building and governance strengthening.
-These are key success factors to increasing the value that they create for their members, while often being beyond the ability (or willingness) of individual private sector actors to undertake on their own.
+These are key success factors to increasing the value that they create for their members, while often being beyond the ability (and/or willingness) of individual private sector actors to undertake on their own.

 2. Ensure that interventions build longer term capacity in farmer organizations with attention towards succession plans and institutionalizing improvements.
 Such changes can help safeguard the value that farmer organizations create for their members in the long term.
 While donors and support organizations are already heavily investing in farmer organizations, professionalism has often regressed once support has ended (